-- 2 pounds red potatoes, scrubbed and cut into 1-inch cubes
+- 2 lb red potatoes, scrubbed and cut into 1-inch cubes

-- 1 tablespoon plus 2 teaspoons kosher salt, divided
+- 1 tbsp. plus 2 teaspoons kosher salt, divided

-- 3/4 cup finely minced yellow onion (about 1 small)
+- 3/4 c finely minced yellow onion (about 1 small)

 - Place potatoes and 1 tablespoon salt in large pot and cover with cold water until water level is 1 inch above potatoes.
 Set over medium-high heat until boiling.
 Reduce heat to medium and simmer until a paring knife can be inserted into potatoes with no resistance.
 10-15 minutes.
 Strain potatoes and set aside.

 - While potatoes are cooking, place bacon in a large skillet and cook over medium-high heat until crisp.
 Remove bacon to a paper towel lined plate, leaving as much rendered fat in the pan as possible.
 Pour out all but about 3 tablespoons of fat from pan.